envoyproxy/learnenvoy/_articles/incremental-deploys.md

 ## Header-based Routing

-We can create a new version of service1 to illustrate the power of header-based routing for our services.
+First, we'll create a new version of service1 to illustrate the power of header-based routing for our services.
+Requests with a header that matches our new rule will be sent to our new service, while requests that don't include this header will still get service 1.

 ```yaml
 - name: service1a